webpack --env prod

 Please see the documentation to learn

-the hooks they provide, and each hook's type (e.g. the SyncHook
+the hooks they provide, and each hook's type (e.g. the SyncHook) will be

 noted.